CondeNast/cnid-tech-tests/infra-task/guidance.md

 1. We want to make sure that you are a good fit to the culture and the work ethic of the team and company.
 1. If possible please return within 3 working days of receiving.
 It's absolutely fine if you need more time, just let us know.
-1. This prep work is not time restricted - we do not force a minimum or. maximum time limit to complete it - though it is suggested to be completed in approximately 1-2 hours.
+1. We do not force a minimum or maximum time limit to complete this though we suggest you spend approximately 1-2 hours.
+Be prepared to talk about what you would do with more time.
 1. We want to see what you can achieve within the time that you have: how you approach the task and how you deal with the complexity of the solution.
 1. We know you have good infrastructure and operations background.
 We want you to demonstrate that experience in the short time you take on this task.
 1. We'd like to see you understand basic application development and deployment, but the infrastructure is the bit we want you to focus on.